 Kawashima gave her a male name, Yoshio (‘good boy’) and educated her as a boy.
 She had horseback riding, judo and fencing lessons.
 Her masculine role-playing probably developed in this childhood environment.
 Her name was later changed to a female moniker, Yoshiko (‘good girl’).

-In 1921 back in China, her father Prince Su died.
+In 1921 back in China, her father, Prince Su died.
 He was an impoverished royal descendant, who briefly ruled Inner Mongolia as a puppet of the Japanese.
-Her mother (a concubine, who had no official identity) committed traditional suicide upon Prince Su’s demise, when Yoshiko was just fourteen.
+Her mother (a concubine, who had no official identity) committed traditional suicide upon her husband Prince Su’s demise, when Yoshiko was just fourteen.

-First she returned to Tokyo’s Chinese student quarter where she called herself Yang Kuei Fei, the name of a Chinese imperial concubine of Emperor Xuan Zong of Tang China whom, like Helen of Troy, brought about the ruination of an empire.
+First she returned to Tokyo’s Chinese student quarter where she called herself Yang Kuei Fei, the name of a Chinese imperial concubine of Emperor Xuan Zong of Tang China whom (like Helen of Troy) brought about the ruination of an empire.
 Here she seduced and abandoned several lovers as a high priced call girl.
-Upon realizing that she would only be a pawn of her Japanese step-father, she sold her life story (already quite interesting at this early stage) to a publisher as Venus in a Suit, for a boat ticket to Shanghai.
+Upon realizing that she would only be a pawn of her Japanese step-father, she sold her life story (already quite interesting at this early stage) to a publisher.
+It was titled Venus in a Suit.
+With her advance, she bought a boat ticket to Shanghai.

 Yoshiko had a special affinity for the daring glamour of men’s clothing.
 She loved stylish, immaculately fitting military uniforms and pilot gear, and wore them proudly.
 She had a flair for tilting her cap perfectly, or positioning her sword just right, as a stunning lethal accessory.
 She was decorated with various rank insignia, fur trimmed collars, shiny polished leather boots, jodphurs, riding caps, military caps, trench coats, capes and tuxedoes.
 Yoshiko posed for numerous photographs in these outfits, which she autographed like a pop star.